nginxinc/nginx-amplify-doc/amplify-guide.md

 Clicking on any of the smaller graphs in the Preview column will bring up a larger version of that graph in the **Graph&nbsp;Feed** on the right side for a "quick look" reference.
 It will be highlighted with a green border, and it'll stay on top of the graphs in the **Graph Feed** (see below).

 **Note.** There are checkboxes on the preview graphs.
-Clicking on a graph's checkbox will pin it to the bottom of the **Graph Feed** for further analysis.
+Clicking on a graph's checkbox will pin it to the bottom of feed for further analysis.

 Some graphs in the **Preview** have an additional selector for the label associated with a metric.
 E.g. with "Disk latency", or "Network traffic" you can select what device or interface you're analyzing.
 Switching label on a graph changes the preview graph to display the corresponding data.